RedPitaya/Documentation/appsFeatures/introAcqGen.rst

 The same applies to data generation options - applications such as oscilloscope and spectrum analyzer also have signal generator capabilities so that both inputs and outputs can be used simultaneously.
-The signal generator can generate a predefined waveform, such as sine, square, saw up, saw down, etc. or act as an `arbitrary waveform generator <https://en.wikipedia.org/wiki/Arbitrary_waveform_generator>`_.
+The signal generator can generate a predefined waveform, such as sine, square, saw up, saw down, etc. or act as an |wiki-arbitrary-waveform|.
 The signal generator includes *burst* and *sweep* generation capabilities.

 To use the AWG functionality, a 16384 sample long waveform representing one period of a custom signal is uploaded via the